 Consistently having tenants occupying your investment property is crucial to getting the best return on your investment.
 There’s one tenant that you shouldn’t want residing in your property though; condensation.

-Condensation may not seem like the scariest of all potential intruders but it could end up doing damage to your asset.
+Condensation on windows may not seem like the scariest of all potential intruders but it could end up doing damage to your asset.
 That is why when it comes to condensation, it is always best to be vigilant.

 What is condensation and why does it occur?

 Condensation occurs when vapour in the air turns into liquid.
 It is quite often associated with the moisture on your shower screen or your windows.

 It’s the result of the everyday activities of your tenants and the result of external environmental factors.

 Cooking, washing, bathing and even breathing cause moisture to be released into the air.

 The air can only hold a certain amount of water vapour before it reaches a point where it is oversaturated.
 Otherwise known as the warming process, if the air becomes cooled by approaching a cold surface, such as a mirror or window, the vapour turns into droplets of water.
 This process leads to condesation being created.